manvirag/tech_learning_tinkering/hld/problems/youtube/readme.md

 1. what's the protocol used for uploading video ? since it will be long process and how do we do chunking ?
 First flow from ui to s3.
 - https, we create the chunk of file on frontend and upload on s3 with differen paths , and these according these path we fetch at the time of stream.
+2. Resolution of number of pixels, more resolution more clarity.
+What is codec
+- a codec (short for coder-decoder or compressor-decompressor) is a technology or software that compresses and decompresses digital video files.
+It's essential for reducing file size and making video easier to store, stream, or transmit.
+-

-2. How are we getting the chunks of video from CDN ?
+3. How are we getting the chunks of video from CDN ?
+- Let say i have pu

 - it depends on the path every time we send the query according to timeline and we get that chunk only from cloudfront or from s3.
 - For e.g. below is list of request for chunk.
 ![alt_text](./images/img_9.png)